-1.13 This is the 'pre-submission' consultation draft of the St Stephen-in-Brannel Parish Neighbourhood Development Plan.
-It sets out the draft policies and proposals that the Steering Group thinks are needed to deal with the issues that have been raised in community engagement and from its analysis of a wide range of evidence, so that the community of St Stephen-in-Brannel Parish can consider them and respond with comments and ideas for improvement.
-Please let us have your views on the Plan, highlighting anything in the Plan that you think needs to be changed or which you support.
+This is the 'Submission' draft of the St Stephen in Brannel Parish Neighbourhood Development Plan.
+It sets out the draft policies and proposals that the Parish Council thinks are needed to deal with the issues that have been raised in community engagement and from its analysis of a wide range of evidence.